Warialda

 Warialda faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.2%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are the most common at 9.7%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.1%).
-Vocational credentials are prevalent, with 37.5% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (29.0%).
-Educational participation is high at 26.6%, with 12.3% in primary education, 8.0% in secondary education, and 1.5% pursuing tertiary education.
+Vocational credentials are held by 37.5% of residents aged 15+, with advanced diplomas at 8.5% and certificates at 29.0%.
+Educational participation is high, with 26.6% currently enrolled in formal education: 12.3% in primary, 8.0% in secondary, and 1.5% in tertiary education.

 Educational participation is notably high, with 26.6% of residents currently enrolled in formal education.
 This includes 12.3% in primary education, 8.0% in secondary education, and 1.5% pursuing tertiary education.